B&O

 The B&O Wagontops are my favorite

 Non-PRR Cabooses.
-I have 3 total including 1 that was a paint job for someone
+I have 4 total including 1 that was originally a paint job

-else.
+for someone else.
 I bought it back about 5 years later.
-They look great running behind my
+They look great running

-EM-1 and other B&O power!
-This was my first attempt at putting the Kadee
+behind my EM-1 and other B&O power!
+This was my first attempt at putting

-802 coupler into a prototypical looking brass draft gear.
-This model came with
+the Kadee 802 coupler into a prototypical looking brass draft gear.
+This model

-a nice draft gear castings and dummy brass couplers.
-If you wanted to put an
+came with a nice draft gear castings and dummy brass couplers.
+If you wanted to

-802 in it to run, you had to throw the whole dummy coupler and draft gear away.
+put an 802 in it to run, you had to throw the whole dummy coupler and draft

+gear away.
 I thought that to be a waste of a nice casting.
-I just got my Unimat so I put
+I just got my Unimat

-it to work milling the draft gear casting out.
-I think it greatly added to the
+so I put it to work milling the draft gear casting out.
+I think it greatly

-model and helped set the standard for my future modeling.
-I also had to move
+added to the model and helped set the standard for my future modeling.
+I also

-the steps outward slightly to clear the trucks.
-I added the step braces, cut
+had to move the steps outward slightly to clear the trucks.
+I added the step

-lever and hose chains, new cut levers, and additional window rain gutters.
-It
+braces, cut lever and hose chains, new cut levers, and additional window rain

 B&O